-Zoom meetings:

-For the first week, the class will meet on Monday and Wednesday.
-Then onward the class meets every Wednesday.
+Zoom meetings: The class will meet every one week from the start of class to the end of class time.
 A tab for the Zoom meetings is posted on Blackboard.
 The meetings will review and consist of group activities based on the previous assignments.
 It is important students keep up with assignments to be able to participate in-group activities.